Prediction, Consistency, Curvature: Representation Learning for Locally-Linear Control: Technical Proofs of Section

 \subsection{Proof of Lemma \ref{lem:mle}}

-Following analogous derivations of Lemma 11 in \cite{ghavamzadeh2016safe} (for the case of discounted MDPs), for the case of finite-horizon MDPs, one has the following chain of inequalities for any given control sequence $\{u_t\}_{t=0}^{T-1}$ and initial observation $\obs_0$:
+Following analogous derivations of Lemma 11 in \cite{ghavamzadeh2016safe} (for the case of finite-horizon MDPs), for the case of finite-horizon MDPs, one has the following chain of inequalities for any given control sequence $\{u_t\}_{t=0}^{T-1}$ and initial observation $\obs_0$:

 where $D_{\text{TV}}$ is the total variation distance of two distributions.
-The first inequality is based on the result of the above lemma, the second inequality is based on Pinsker's inequality \cite{ordentlich2005distribution}, and the third inequality is based on Jensen's inequality \cite{boyd2004convex} of $\sqrt{( \cdot)}$ function.
+The first inequality is based on the result of the above lemma, the second inequality is based on Pinsker's inequality \citep{ordentlich2005distribution}, and the third inequality is based on Jensen's inequality \citep{boyd2004convex} of $\sqrt{( \cdot)}$ function.

 Now consider the expected cumulative KL cost: $\mathbb E\left[\frac{1}{T}\sum_{t=0}^{T-1}\text{KL}(P(\cdot|\obs_t,\control_t)||\widehat P(\cdot|\obs_t,\control_t))\mid P,\obs_0\right]$ with respect to some arbitrary control action sequence $\{\control_t\}_{t=0}^{T-1}$.
 Notice that this arbitrary action sequence can always be expressed in form of deterministic policy $u_t=\pi'(x_t,t)$ with some non-stationary state-action mapping $\pi'$.
 Therefore, this KL cost can be written as: